-Many of our staff have won awards for their teaching and research.
-We are committed to giving our students a highly regarded education and a gateway to life beyond university.
+Many of our staff have won awards for their teaching as well as their research.
+We are committed to giving our students a worldclass education and a gateway to life beyond university.

 The study of history equips you to understand change, to look at things from different perspectives, and to assess diverse kinds of information.
 It offers a variety of topics, from war to politics, culture and sexuality, the history of ideas and the history of food; and it spans the Middle Ages to the present, from Australia to China, the United States and Europe.